tc39/proposal-smart-pipelines/readme.md

 ```js
 input |> f |> ...# |> [0, 1, 2, ...] |> g;
 ```
-This is an adapted example from the [Core Proposal section][Core Proposal] above.
+This is an adapted example from the [Core Proposal section above][Core Proposal].
 It is equivalent to the original example; it is shown only for illustrative purposes.

 <td>